 Assess Your Family Member’s Condition

 If your elderly loved one informs you that he or she has been neglected or suffered an injury due to inattention of the nursing home staff, follow up by assessing his or her physical condition.
 Look at your family member’s skin to see if there are bruises or injuries.
-Determine if he or she is suffering from bedsores at pressure points on their body.
-Look to see if your elderly nursing home resident appears uncharacteristically lethargic, withdrawn, or depressed.
+Determine if he or she is suffering from bedsores at pressure points on their body, like their lower back or heels.
+Look to see if the nursing home resident appears uncharacteristically lethargic, withdrawn, or depressed.
 These are just a few of the physical symptoms that you should review every time you visit your family member in a nursing home or long-term care facility.

 Investigate Any Problems or Suspicions Immediately